Alex188dot/CorsoPython/Tkinter/ATM/README.md

 5) Movimenti, to look at an overview of the transactions (graphs made with Matplotlib)
 6) Logout, which will save the progress on a pkl file so next time the balance will be the same, as before quitting the app.

-After each choice the user will be prompted with an on screen confirmation, example below:
+After inserting the amount and pressing on one of the buttons, the user will be givenan on screen confirmation and the new total balance will be displayed, example below:

 <img width="599" alt="Confirmation" src="https://github.com/Alex188dot/CorsoPython/assets/117444853/29a8b305-5749-43a6-8a3f-07d8dbb79395">